Rare Disease Day in Canada

 The Canadian National Alliance, the Canadian Organization for Rare Disorders (CORD), serves as the voice for the estimated 1 in 12 Canadians affected by a rare disease.
 They can be contacted directly to help you find a patient organisation locally which may have more information about a specific rare disease or disorder.
 Find their contact information on the bottom of this page.

 You can also get involved!
-Let us know if you know of any events that are not listed here.
-Write to us at email@example.com.
+Do you know of any events not listed here?
+Email us at email@example.com.